snuq/VSEQF/Readme.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XHRXZBQ3LGLH6) | ![Bitcoin Donate QR Code](http://www.snuq.com/snu-bitcoin-address.png) <br> 1JnX9ZFsvUaMp13YiQgr9V36EbTE2SA8tz

 Or support me by hiring Creative Life Productions if you have a need for the services provided.

+## Installation
+* Download 'VSEQuickFunctions.py', or download the release zip and extract this file.
+* Open Blender, and from the 'File' menu, select 'User Preferences'.
+* In this new window, click on the "Add-ons" tab at the top.
+* Click the 'Install Add-on from File...' button at the bottom of this window.
+* Browse to and select the 'VSEQuickFunctions.py' file, click the 'Install Add-on from File' button.
+* You should now see the addon displayed in the preferences window, click the checkbox next to the name to enable it.
+* Now, below the addon information, disable or enable features by clicking the checkbox next to the name of the feature.
+* Click the 'Save User Settings' button to ensure this addon is loaded next time Blender starts.

 ## Sequence Editor Additions
 The built-in 'grab', 'select', 'cut', 'delete', 'make meta strip' and 'import' operators have been added to, this enables: